Amid continuous rain, resident asks ‘Why hate Mumbai?’; shares 3 ironic replies | Today News

 A user wrote: “Definitely the best city!
 One hates it & then regrets it!”

 Another user said: "See a train moving under water."
-To which Jaju replied: “Definitely the best city!
+To which Jain replied: “Definitely the best city!
 One hates it & then regrets it!”

 A third user referenced Delhi-Gurugram rains: "Delhi/Gurgaon will give you a swim to work experience with just one day of rain."